 - Custom role definitions

-- Organization-level or folder-level policies
+- Cross-project or organization-level policies

 These omissions are intentional: the goal is to illustrate how each IAM resource type is wired, not provide drop-in access control modules.
 See the AspectTypeIamMember resource reference for all available configuration options.